ETH-NEXUS/lab_data_management/README.md

 This guide describes the usage of the app from the user's perspective, focusing on the app interface.
 It outlines a typical workflow that a user might follow once the app is completely set up.

+**Note**: Before using the LDM, make sure that all the plate barcodes are unique.
+This concerns all types of plates: experiment run plates, compound library plates, and control plates.
+Duplicate barcodes can lead to errors in the app's workflow.

 ## Navigation Tree

 The left panel of the web app contains the navigation tree.
 The tree is divided into three main sections: